Book by: kanne83

 I could tell the exact moment that Kat became aware of my presence.
 She stiffened slightly and tilted her head, listening, but she didn't turn around.

 She was afraid.
 But of me?
-Over the last few days when she wouldn't look at me, I thought it was mostly for Jenny's sake.
-She didn't want Jenny noticing anything strange between us.
+Over the last few days when she wouldn't look at me, I'd assumed that it was mostly for Jenny's sake.
+Understandably, she didn't want Jenny noticing anything strange between us.
 But right now

 Jenny wasn't here, and she still couldn't look at me.
 It made me angry.
-She was the one person in the world who knew just about everything about me.
+She was the one person in the world who knew nearly everything about me.
 My best friend.

 "I've never known you to be afraid of anything, Kathryn," I said.
 "Since when are you afraid of me?"